Central America Tours for Young Adults

 Basic Costa Rica: Coastlines & Cloud Forests

-Denise, traveled in June
+Kate, traveled in January

 Pacific swells at Santa Teresa and misty paths through Monteverde's forests create perfect days, while San Jose's La California district comes alive at night.
 Travelers aged 20-35 immerse themselves in local life at Coope San Juan and savor the Life Monteverde coffee experience.